Óró Mo Bháidín: Meaning, Lyrics, and Irish Heritage

 Cultural and Political Significance

-Language Notes: Exploring the Irish of Amhrán na bhFiann
+Learning from the Language of Amhrán na bhFiann

 Music and Performance of Amhrán na bhFiann